What been going on

 A pandemic that has killed more than 100,000 people is still being neglected while Trump is out golfing or tweeting MAKE AMERICA GREAT AGAIN! like he’s trying to one-up Lil Jon in Yeeeahs.
 Shit is reopening too soon.
 Police protests continue to sweep the nation in the aftermath of George Floyd’s murder and countless other black lives lost.

 Issues that have festered too long beneath the surface are being unearthed.
 We’re being asked to sacrifice for the collective good to prevent the spread of Covid-19 and dismantle systemic racism and we’re not used to it as Americans.
-This is the stuff that forms a new world order.
+This is the stuff that fuels real change.
 Gosh, at least I hope it does.

 But if we’re determined to change, now isn’t the time to stay in our corners, however individual and cushy they may be.
 We must take action to ensure this collective tension leads to upheaval.
 We need fresh people in office and policies that advance equity for black people and other POC.
 A revolution is happening in the streets, on Facebook (maybe you noticed your aunt finally picked up that copy of White Fragility), and in the comments section where new allies are made but not coddled.